4 More Books for Freelance Writers

-This is a truly an inspiring story of self discovery and what can happen if you shut down fear and just say yes to scary, exciting, and challenging things.
+This is truly an inspiring story of self-discovery and what can happen if you shut down fear and just say yes to scary, exciting, and challenging things.

 Note: If you’re not caught up on Grey’s Anatomy, beware…there are some spoilers.

 More to Come

 Like I said, I’m a bookaholic, so I will have more books to recommend in the future!